xingranya/xingranya-physics-simulation-web-page/README.md

 MIT License

-Copyright (c) 2024 Physics Simulation Team
+Copyright (c) 2024 PhySim Lab Team

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal